 How Retirement Disability Protection Works

-Retirement protection disability benefits are paid to a non-qualified trust which invests for the beneficiary's retirement.
-The level of control in self-directing the investments vary from one program to the next.
-Benefits cannot be paid to a qualified retirement plan because the disabled worker has no earned income.
+Retirement protection disability benefits are paid to a non-qualified trust - not the 401(k) - because, by law, benefits cannot be paid to a defined contribution qualified retirement plan when a worker has no earned income.

 Retirement protection programs do not claim to be retirement plans or to provide perfect replacement.
 Rather, they are designed to mitigate exposure to an event that could otherwise derail retirement plans.

 Age: 35, later disabled at age 40